emanueluayza/GGTemplates/README.md

 **Simplify your dev life installing Xcode templates in an easy way.**

-GGTools Templates provides some Xcode templates that you can use to speedup your development.
+GG Templates provides some Xcode templates that you can use to speedup your development.
 You can choose between architectures such as, MVVM or MVP to create complete models, or utils like a Base Service.

 ## Features